google-deepmind/penzai/docs/guides/v2_differences.md

 ### Parameters and state variables becoming mutable, shareable variable objects

-In the v1 API, parameters were ordinary PyTree nodes, and state variables were managed by sentinel PyTree nodes in combination with the `penzai.data_effects` handlers.
+In the v1 API, parameters were ordinary PyTree nodes, and state variables were managed by sentinel PyTree nodes in combination with the `penzai.deprecated.v1.data_effects` handlers.
 In the v2 API, parameters and state variables are instead represented as "variable" objects, which are mutable Python objects embedded inside the model data structure.
 There are two types of variable:

 - `Parameter`: A parameter in a model, which can be shared between multiple models or multiple parts of a model, and is updated using an optimizer (but not inside the forward pass).